dboddie/Castle-Raider/README.txt

 doorways that can be found in various places.
 While standing in a doorway, press the / key to enter.

-Alternatively, you may may using an analogue joystick with the following
+Alternatively, you may may use an analogue joystick with the following
 controls:

   Left      left